New Marriage Law: Second Marriage Law

 Article 28 of the 1980 Marriage Law also formalizes duties from younger generations to older, and from older generations to younger:

 The let-out clauses in the law ("who can afford it") are applied generously.
 By applying equally to "grandparents or maternal grandparents," the law also formalizes the rejection of the traditional preference for the paternal grandmother.
 That traditional cultural preference had disintegrated following the Communist success in the Chinese civil war.

-Further updates in 1983 formalized the legal procedure for marriages between Chinese citizens and foreigner nationals.
+Further updates in 1983 formalized the legal procedure for marriages between Chinese citizens and foreign nationals.
 The Second Marriage Law was also amended in 2001 to outlaw married persons' cohabitation with a third party, aimed at curbing a resurgence of concubinage in big cities.